IvanGent/Bickr/frontend/README.old.md

 }).then(res => console.log(res.data));
 ```

-If you see an object with a key of `user` logged in the terminal, then you
+If you see an object with a key of `requestBody` logged in the terminal, then you
 successfully set up CSRF protection on the frontend.
 If you don't then check
 your syntax in the `frontend/src/store/csrf.js` and the `frontend/src/index.js`.